Wintra logoWINTRA

 Do not forget resort fees — almost every Strip hotel charges $25–$50 per night on top of your room rate.

 Book directly through the hotel website for the best rates.
 A Friday night can cost 3x a Tuesday night at the same property.
-Compare Vegas hotel rates on Expedia.

 Gambling — The Number Most People Get Wrong